olin-ars/oars-roboboat/README.md

+# Olin Aquatic Robotic Systems

+Git repository for the Olin Aquatic Robotic Systems team.
+Learn how to do things in our [wiki](https://github.com/olin-robotic-sailing/oars-roboboat/wiki).

+For information about our team, blog updates and more, visit our website at [olinaquabots.com](olinaquabots.com).

 # Setting up your computer

 In order to run OARS code, you need the following things setup on your computer: